Student loans without a credit check

 Can you name a few student loans for living expenses?

 All student loans can be used for living expenses, meaning you can either apply for federal or private student loans.
 Federal loans are highly recommended due to their comparatively low interest rates, the easy application process, and the favorable repayment terms.
-Stafford loans, Perkins loans, and GradPLUS loan are a few available options.
+Direct loans, Perkins loans, and GradPLUS loan are a few available options.

 While trying to find personal loans with no credit check, I came across subsidized loans.
 What does subsidized mean?